 Luke 22:69: “Hereafter shall the Son of man sit on the right hand of the power of God.”
 (KJV)

-Who was Jesus’ audience?
+Who was Jesus talking to?
 Caiaphas and the Sanhedrin.

 Who did Jesus say would “see the Son of man sitting on the right hand of power, and coming in the clouds of heaven“?
-Caiaphas, the high priest (the “you” and “ye” Jesus referred to in answer to Caiaiphas’ question to Him)
+Caiaphas, the high priest (the “you” and “ye” Jesus referred to in His answer to Caiaiphas’ question to Him)